How to become a CFedS

 Trainees who have been withdrawn from the Program and have re-registered will be required to retake only the courses and quizzes associated with the exam Unit(s) they have not yet passed.

 A course map has been provided to walk you through the materials step-by-step.
 The course lectures are presented via video from leading experts in the field.
 Web-based problems, optional training courses, and the quizzes are accessed from the courses main menu.
 Students will also be able to access course study guides which contain the content, exercises, handouts and other valuable resource information.
 The website and directions to access the courses will be provided when you are accepted into the program.

 The CFedS training is designed to be a self-paced, distance learning program, flexible enough to adjust to the schedules of busy professionals.
-There is a 20 Week Program designed for those of you that prefer more structure.
-See below for more information.

 Each trainee is given two years or three attempts at passing the certification exam, whichever comes first, to complete the CFedS training and become a CFedS.